medsriha/real-time-face-recognition/README.md

 `cmd: python face_recognizer.py`

 3) The `face_recognizer.py` is the main script.
-You need to append the name of each person who sees his/her picture taken in the `face_taker.py` script.
-The program will recognize the face according to the id given in the same script.
+You need to append the name of each person who sees his/her picture taken in the `face_recognizer.py` script.
+The program will recognize the face according to the id given in the `face_taker.py` script.
 If Joe has an id 1, his name should appear in the list as index 1.
-Make sure to add the name at the corresponding ID number `names = ['None'] # keep None and append a name into this list`
+Make sure to add the name at the corresponding ID number here `names = ['None'] # keep None and append a name into this list`

 That is it!! enjoy.